code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/image.md

 Displays the image from the provided URL on the screen.

+[/short_description]

+Today's apps are visual, so you need to have a way to display images.

+Many apps use buttons to allow the user to initiate some app action.
+An event handler must be created for each type of user interaction with the button using [onEvent()](/applab/docs/onEvent) and the *buttonId*.

-To use an image in an app in App Lab you have two options:
+ use an image in an app in App Lab you have two options:

 #### 1. Find the URL of an image on the web
 <img src="https://images.code.org/547f76e741252ca45201e8c70bf0075d-image-1444494509352.png" style="float:right; width: 200px">